 Let’s start with the Basic mode and come back to Script mode later.
 Click “Basic” and click “Next”.

-Now you can generate a code to paste into your other instance.
-Click “Copy invitation code” to copy the code to your clipboard.
+In case you don’t have access, you can generate a code to paste into your other instance.
+Click “Copy invitation code” to copy the code to your clipboard as shown in the image above.
 Paste it somewhere safe, you’ll need it later.

 Click “Go to remote” to access your other instance or navigate there directly.
 On the connections screen, click “Accept invitation”.
 You’ll see a text field where you can paste the code you just generated.
 Do that, and click “Next”.